 Career Outlook for Graduates of Associate Degree Programs in Fire Science

 Some students who enroll in online fire science associate degree programs are current firefighters looking to strengthen their fire safety knowledge.
 According to the Bureau of Labor Statistics, employment of firefighters is expected to grow by nine percent nationally from 2010 to 2020, slower than average.
 The BLS reports that firefighters with postsecondary firefighting education are among those expected to have the best job prospects.
 As the population grows and the need for fire protection increases, full-time firefighting teams could become necessary in areas that were once serviced only by a volunteer team.
 In addition, a large portion of the population is reaching upper age brackets, and this is expected to increase the number of emergency medical calls firefighters respond to.

 Firefighters with an associate degree in fire science and several years of work experience could also seek positions as fire inspectors or investigators.
-The BLS expects national employment growth of nine percent for these fire safety professionals between 2010 and 2020.
+The BLS expects national employment growth of eight percent for these fire safety professionals between 2019 and 2029.
 With new building construction expected to grow and building codes getting stricter, competition will likely be tough for fire inspector or investigator positions.